 DISCUSSION:

-Methods to enrich mammalian tissues and cells and Xenopus oocytes with cholesterol constitute a powerful tool for investigating the effect of elevated cholesterol levels on individual molecular species, proteins, as well as on cellular and organ function.
+Methods to enrich mammalian tissues and cells and Xenopus oocytes with cholesterol constitute a powerful tool for investigating the effect of elevated cholesterol levels on individual molecular species, on complex macromolecular systems (e.g., proteins), and on cellular and organ function.
 In this paper, we have described two complementary approaches that facilitate such studies.
 First, we described how to enrich tissues and cells with cholesterol using MCD saturated with cholesterol.
 We demonstrated that in cerebral artery segments, this approach resulted in an increase of ~50% in cholesterol levels.
 Furthermore, in a recent study, we showed that the same approach leads to an over 2x increase in cholesterol content in hippocampal neurons from the CA1 region.
 In contrast, however, employing this approach as a means to enrich Xenopus oocytes resulted in only ~25% increase in cholesterol content in Xenopus oocytes.
 Thus, for enriching Xenopus oocytes, we have developed a phospholipid-based dispersion approach that consistently results in at least ~50% increase in cholesterol levels.
 It is possible that the advantage of this approach for enriching Xenopus oocytes stems from an enhanced loading capacity compared to the loading capacity of the MCD:cholesterol complex approach.
 It is also possible that while the MCD:cholesterol complex approach is optimized for enriching tissues and cells, further optimization of the protocol is required to improve its application for enriching Xenopus oocytes.

 The phospholipid-based dispersion used to enrich Xenopus oocytes with cholesterol includes two lipids that are widely used to create planar lipid bilayers (i.e., L-α-phosphatidylethanolamine and 1-palmitoyl-2-oleoyl-sn-glycero-3-phospho-l-serine).
 However, in an earlier study, it was shown that Xenopus oocytes could also be enriched using cholesterol from liposomes that included phosphatidylcholine and cholate36.
 This method resulted in an increase in the cholesterol/phospholipid molar ratio in the plasma membrane from 0.5 ± 0.1 to 0.9 ± 0.1 with an average percentage of enrichment of 71%.
 This average percentage of enrichment is very similar to the average level of increase in cholesterol content that we observed (~70.5%), suggesting that the choice of phospholipids used to form the dispersion is not critical for enriching Xenopus oocytes with cholesterol using this approach.